ARMmbed/mbed-os-5-docs/docs/advanced/tls_porting.md

 ### 3.1 What kind of a source can be added

 It is very important that you only add a TRNG as described in this section.
 For the purposes of this document a device is considered a TRNG only if
-    - it is dedicated to generating entropy to be used in cryptographic applications
+    - It is dedicated to generating entropy to be used in cryptographic applications.
-    - careful consideration has been given to how much the data generated is subject to adversarial manipulation
+    - Careful consideration has been given to how much the data generated is subject to adversarial manipulation.
-    - a thorough engineering study has been made to determine how much entropy it can actually provide
+    - A thorough engineering study has been made to determine how much entropy it can actually provide.

-For example, an integrated circuit extracting statistically random data from two oscillators of unknown frequencies and independent phases is considered as a TRNG, while anything derived from a real time clock is NOT.
+For example, an integrated circuit extracting statistically random data from two oscillators of unknown frequencies and independent phases is considered a TRNG, while anything derived from a real time clock is NOT.

 ### 3.2 How to add an entropy source